gitcrackin-now/cs1222-fall-2016/homeworks/homework1.md

 # Homework 1

+You should see the "Homework 1" entry showing up on CSNS now.
+Please submit one `homework1.sql` there.

+This is due **September 17th** midnight.

 Study the Books database and create the following queries.
 (Note: you need to run Books.sql to create the tables)

 1. View the table Publishers and design the queries: